engin100/950/syllabus.md

 ### Diversity, Equity, and Inclusion

 The University of Michigan is committed to student learning and the development of the whole student in a diverse and multicultural campus community.
 We seek to engender a diverse community that is accessible, safe, and inclusive.
 We value a community that appreciates and learns from our similarities and differences.
 We pledge our commitment to support the success of all community members.
-If you experience anything, directly or indirectly, that goes against this commitment, please talk to any instructor, GSI, or IA -  anyone that you feel comfortable talking to.
+If you experience anything, directly or indirectly, that goes against this commitment, please talk to any instructor, GSI, or IA, anyone that you feel comfortable talking to.
 We want to know!
 We try hard not to knowingly do or say something that will cause harm or stress to you.
 Many of us are constantly going to workshops and reading papers about how to have the most inclusive classroom that we can have.
 But we are human and sometimes we mess up!
 If we do, we sincerely hope you will come talk to one of us so that we can see things from your point of view, and we can learn how to improve our class for the next semester.

 ### For Physical and Mental Health